Remote work is becoming more and more common — great news for those of us who like to work in our PJs!

 Creating virtual watercoolers: chatrooms where team members can talk about non-work-related topics.
 It's a way to build connection and camaraderie, both important for effective communication.

-What is effective communication in a remote work environment?
+What is effective remote team communication?

 What makes communication effective?
 If you communicate effectively, it means you convey opinions, information, and ideas to another person in a way they can understand.